sciustechnologia/sciustechnologia.github.io/index.md

 | [Link to Selenium_Java page]     | Done |
 | [Link to Selenium_Python page]   | Done |

+> done mostly web-automation.
+> I am familiar with Appium but didn't pursuit it.
+If Ai will take over will this be even of interest in the future?

 * <a href="https://knowledgebase4testers.github.io/" target="_blank" rel="noopener noreferrer">My Glossary</a>
 * <a href="https://trumpfheller.github.io/" target="_blank" rel="noopener noreferrer">My QA Playbook</a>